jackocnr/intl-tel-input/README.md

 **strictMode**
 Type: `Boolean` Default: `false`
 As the user types in the input, ignore any irrelevant characters.
 Basically, the user can only enter numeric characters, and an optional plus at the beginning.
-Cap the length at the maximum valid number length.
+Cap the length at the maximum valid number length (this respects `validationNumberType`).
 Requires the `utilsScript` option.
 [See example](https://intl-tel-input.com/examples/strict-mode.html).

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`